Deformation Theory and Partition Lie Algebras: The homology of partition Lie algebras

-Here $s\in [0,1]$ denotes a parameter for a loop, and it is not hard to check that the map $\eta_A$ respects the grading and is both linear and multiplicative.
+Its unit $\eta $ is defined by the following explicit formula: Here $s\in [0,1]$ denotes a parameter for a loop, and it is not hard to check that the map $\eta_A$ respects the grading and is both linear and multiplicative.
 The unit $\epsilon$ is specified as follows:

 Here $\alpha_1,\ldots,\alpha_n \in \Omega^{\otimes}A$ are given paths, and we it is again straightforward to check that this assignment gives a map in $\mathbf{tAlg}_{\FF_p}^J$.
 Observe that $ \epsilon_{ \Sigma^{\otimes}} \circ \Sigma^{\otimes}\eta $ and $\Omega^{\otimes} \epsilon \circ \eta_{\Omega^{\otimes}}$ are indeed given by the identity transformations, and we have therefore defined an adjunction.